 5. Select Your Spells or Domains

-If you are an artificer, bard, sorcerer, or wizard, you will select some starting spells.
+If you are one of the above classes, you will select some starting spells.

 In the beginning, you will not have many spells, though this will change as you progress.
 Therefore, don't feel compelled to build an enormous spell list.
 Instead, select a few level 0 and level 1 spells you would like to be able to cast.

 If you're playing a cleric or a druid, you start knowing every spell on your spell list.
 You just "choose" which ones you want to cast each morning.
 This means you don't need to select any spells at this time...though you do need to select domains.

 A cleric receives 2 domains from their divine patron.
 Each deity's entry shows your options.